SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/attackModels/DDoS.md

   * High.

 ## Attacker's Powers
  * Make features and services unavailable to authorized users;
  * Perpetrate other types of attacks and even extract sensitive and critical data.

 ## Recommendations

-n order to ensure that the mobile application is resilient or immune to the DDoS attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed.
+In order to ensure that the mobile application is resilient or immune to the DDoS attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed.

 ## References
 1. [[https://cwe.mitre.org/data/definitions/400.html]